The AI Revolution: Do we need a ‘native’ teacher, or just a human one?

 And just like having a running buddy, accountability goes a long way.
 “We found in recent research that if you have a lesson with a person, you're more likely to keep that appointment than one with AI, because you don't want to let the person down,” says Bish.
 “That social affective relationship is actually what makes language learning work – it’s integral.”

-Sign up for our upcoming webinar 'Will AI reduce or reinforce inequality in language learning?'
+Watch our webinar 'Will AI reduce or reinforce inequality in language learning?' on demand

 In the evolving landscape of AI-driven language learning, the impact on inclusion and equality can't be ignored.

-Our expert panelists will explore: DEIB issues that often go overlooked in language learning, how AI is already impacting inclusion, and its potential to reduce or reinforce inequalities.
+Our expert panelists explored: DEIB issues that often go overlooked in language learning, how AI is already impacting inclusion, and its potential to reduce or reinforce inequalities.

 AI & language webinar hero